DarkTechnologies/dt-decisions/README.md

 })(userDecision);
 ```

-Or even store the results even.
+Or just store the results.

 ```javascript
 var usersFavoriteFruit = decisions({